thriveweb/deking-new/content/services/single-service.md

     podImage: /images/uploads/11.jpg
     podsTitle: Timber Decking Materials
   - podDescription: >-
-      Dekings decks are backed with a 25 year warranty, so to maintain this standard there are a lot of things that go on above, and below the decking surface.
+      DeKings decks are backed with a 25 year warranty, so to maintain this standard there are a lot of things that go on above, and below the decking surface.
+We started out on the Gold Coast and also build decks and patios in Brisbane.

       A good deck has to start with a good foundation, following through a